 Place-based Advertising Association is getting its first member from the public sector and it’s a big one: the Metropolitan Transportation Authority, whose New York City Transit division is in

 large, double-sided digital displays at the entrances to subway stations around Manhattan.
 The “Urban Panel” network is intended to improve NYCT’s ability to communicate with

-network based in New York City subway stations.
+out-of-home network based in New York City subway stations.
 The new CBS Outdoor “digital underground” network includes 10 large digital dioramas -- each measuring 66 inches high and 38.5

-MTA’s senior director for corporate and internal communications, explained the decision to join the DPAA: “We are hoping this digital screen initiative will become a strong revenue
+the MTA’s senior director for corporate and internal communications, explained the decision to join the DPAA: “We are hoping this digital screen initiative will become a strong revenue

 source for us since our other digital assets have performed very well.
 We are joining DPAA because the better informed we are about the digital place-based industry, the more effective our initiative